Location: 105 W Dewey Ave, Wharton, NJ 07885

 House of Nightmares

-The first floor attraction of the Haunted Scarehouse “House of Nightmares”, features detailed props and large-scale animatronics which serve as a backdrop for talented scare actors hidden throughout each corridor.
+The first-floor attraction of the 13th Hour Haunted House.
+“House of Nightmares”, features detailed props and large-scale animatronics which serve as a backdrop for talented scare actors hidden throughout each corridor.
 The animatronics and set designs are of the highest quality and balance perfectly with actors who are always well hidden and ready to scare.
 From to a dragon that “eats” unlucky guests, to movie-quality large scale prop monsters, the creativity of the design of the “House of Nightmares” is second to none.

-The insane actors of the “House of Nightmares” effectively use the detailed set designs and animatronics to hide in tight spaces, use different types of scaring techniques to generate scares and create unique interactions with guests. interactive nature of the attraction makes it difficult to predict what will happen next, and the attraction uses darkness and ominous sound effects to build anticipation.
+The insane actors of the “House of Nightmares” effectively use the detailed set designs and animatronics to hide in tight spaces, use different types of scaring techniques to generate scares and create unique interactions with guests.
+The interactive nature of the attraction makes it difficult to predict what will happen next, and the attraction uses darkness and ominous sound effects to build anticipation.
 Walls will collapse, floors rumble and slide and animatronics grasp at guests as the “House of Nightmares” is continuous non-stop relentless action, capped off by a jump scare finale which sets the perfect tone for a trip to the “Attic”.
-We did find that overall the attraction was in general similar to last season, but the additional scenes, and continued attention to detail makes this attraction a memorable one.
-Very few attractions feature a level of detail like the Haunted Scarehouse.
-Life like large scale animatronics and props are used effectively to hide scare actors in a high budget experience.
+We did find that overall the attraction was in general similar to last season, but the additional scenes and continued attention to detail make this attraction a memorable one.
+Very few attractions feature a level of detail like 13th Hour, which boasts intricate set designs and gruesome features.
+Lifelike large-scale animatronics and props are used effectively to hide scare actors in a high budget experience.

-After an always shocking, yet expected jump scare ending to the “House of Nightmares” we make our way to the second floor of the Haunted Scarehouse.
+After an always shocking, yet expected jump scare ending to the “House of Nightmares,” we make our way to the second floor of the 13th Hour Haunted House.
 The “Attic” forces guests to enter into its detailed, intense scenes in small groups.
 Each scene is interactive, each corridor features the effective use of misdirection, confusing mazes and actors who are dedicated to confusing guests, as well as scaring them.
-Guests enter a twisted carnival, and must escape a maze which is controlled by various evil clowns.
+Guests enter a twisted carnival and must escape a maze which is controlled by various evil clowns, who spend a great deal of energy in playfully taunting each guest.
 A trip through a disturbing doll room, a haunted library, rooms with chainsaws coming out of multiple directions and a room of rather life-like “wax” figures are some of the scenes guests will see as they enter into the sinister “Attic”.
 Each scene is unique from the other, and several changes have been made including a redesign of a rather infamous animatronic “werewolf” scene.
-There were some issues in this attraction, including a noticeable lack of scare actors and backup which caused actors to be out of place.
-Despite these minor hiccups The unsettling, highly detailed set designs and creepy use of animatronic scares carried the dark atmosphere of the “Attic” attraction.
-An escape-room inspired ending in which guests are challenged to find a “key” to earn their money back and save a prisoner felt slightly rushed but was a unique take on a climatic ending.
+Additions to the dark carnival portion demonstrate the strength of 13th Hour’s ability to blend technology with reality, creating a virtual experience that is creepy and realistic, representing the nightmare’s one may have surrounding “clowns” The unsettling, highly detailed set designs and creepy use of animatronic scares carried the dark atmosphere of the “Attic” attraction to a new level of fear, creating moments of panic and paranoia.
+A unique “escape games” themed finale caps off a fantastic attraction adding a small bonus to the show when most finale’s in haunts fall flat.

 The Final Word